Azure/iotedge/doc/reported_states_during_deployment.md

 ### Configuration section

 This section is present when the service applies at-scale (base and layered) deployments.
-This section will not be present if no at-scale or layered deployment is applied.
+This section will not be presented if no at-scale or layered deployment is applied.

 Example: